 Students must complete:

-- Statistical Methods for Data Analytics
+- Statistics for Data Analysis

 Students who complete the non-credit version of this course in Pre-Term have fulfilled this requirement.
 Students who pass a waiver exam in Statistics must take a second approved Research Methods course.